ANJANA-MM/codeku-demo-repo/readme.md

 #This is a sample readm file

-this is a good code
+this is a bad code
-im a good developer
+im just coding for fun

-this is a carefully checked develpment.
+console.log ("Hello world")